replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 1. Add logic to your application to revoke access if the current date and time is more recent than the expiration date of the license.

-1. Use signature verification in your application to ensure the integrity of the license field.
+1. (Recommended) Use signature verification in your application to ensure the integrity of the license field.
 See [Verifying License Field Signatures](/vendor/licenses-verify-fields-sdk-api).

-1. To test your changes, create a new release and promote it to a development channel, such as Unstable.
-Install the release in a development environment using the license ID for the customer that you created or edited.
-For more information, see [Installing with Helm](/vendor/install-with-helm).